BloomTech-Labs/ds-bw/README.md

 ![](https://user-images.githubusercontent.com/7278219/87967396-5a6fed80-ca84-11ea-902a-890cfa6115d3.png)

-And instead of Flask, we'll use FastAPI.
+Instead of Flask, we'll use FastAPI.
 It's similar, but faster, with automatic interactive docs.
 For more comparison, see [FastAPI for Flask Users](https://amitness.com/2020/06/fastapi-vs-flask/).

 You'll build and deploy a Data Science API.
 You'll work cross-functionally with your Web teammates to connect your API to a full-stack web app!